curumonkey/lianopy/README.md

 cd /home/yourname/Downloads
 ```

-Scan the qrcode or proceed to the url project
+scan the qrcode or proceed to the url project